-The 1990s also marked the commencement of the Information Age; a period of time during which technological advancements provided society with new options of entertainment commerce, research, employment, and communication.
+The 90s also marked the commencement of the Information Age; a period of time during which technological advancements provided society with new options of entertainment commerce, research, employment, and communication.
 Yep!
-The advancements that came about during the 1990s made it possible for you to use that computer, or phone, you are using to read this guide.
+The advancements that came about during the 90s made it possible for you to use that computer, phone, or tablet you are using to read this article.
 As a student of French, you utilise the internet as a valuable resource to aid your studies.
 You use your computer or mobile device to research.
 Moreover, you use your computer to WRITE!
 That is right, you use your computer to write.

 Nothing has streamlined the writing process like the computer to be completely honest.
 A plethora of writing programs and software are available for free and via subscription to provide you with the tools that will ensure your success during the writing process.
 Such programs may help generate ideas, provide you easy access to library sources, take notes, make outlines, revise, proofread, format your footnotes and bibliography, design layout, and communicate with other writers (your writing group peers).